lambduli/resin/README.md

 When we write `∀ x P(f(x))`, the `x` is an *object variable*, the `P` is a *propositional variable* (or rather a constant) and the `f` is a function constant.

-The object variables need to begin with lower-case letter and the propositional variables (names for relations) need to begin with upper-case letter.
+The object variables need to begin with a lower-case letter and the propositional variables (names for relations) need to begin with an upper-case letter.

-Usually, *functions* share the lexical requirements with object variables—they start with lower-case letter.
+Usually, *functions* share the lexical requirements with object variables—they start with a lower-case letter.

-When it comes to *constants* the situation is little bit more relaxed—a function or a constant defined beforehand (in the `constants` section) can start with both, lower-case and upper-case letter.
-In such a case, however, constant must not be written lexically like a nullary function!
+When it comes to *constants* the situation is a little bit more relaxed—a function or a constant defined beforehand (in the `constants` section) can start with both, lower-case and upper-case letters.
+In such a case, however, a constant must not be written lexically like a nullary function!

-There is one more way to modify this behaviour—to make writing function identifiers and constants starting with both lower-case and capital-case letters possible and also easier.
+There is one more way to modify this behavior—to make writing function identifiers and constants starting with both lower-case and capital-case letters possible and also easier.
 There is a special character `ᶜ` that can be written at the end of an identifier that starts with any letter.
 This makes that identifier be recognized as a constant or a function, depending on the situation, even without it being defined beforehand.

 Example: `∃ x Prop(x, Sucᶜ(Zeroᶜ))`